your adventure in

 Total Credits: 121

-U.S. Diversity and International Perspectives Requirement: Students in early childhood education – unified fulfill the U.S. Diversity and International Perspectives Requirements by choosing three credits of coursework from university-approved Humanities or Social Sciences included on the approved general education options list.
+U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives Requirement: Students in early childhood education – unified fulfill the U.S. Cultures and Communities (formerly U.S. Diversity) and International Perspectives Requirements by choosing three credits of coursework from university-approved Humanities or Social Sciences included on the approved general education options list.

 The courses listed in this section are approved general education course options for this major.